 - Master application of intramuscular electrical stimulation for the common upper extremity pathologies given a specific case study.

-- Given a specific case study, correctly integrate dry needling, intramuscular electrical stimulation and cupping into the overall treatment program.
+- Given a specific case study, correctly integrate dry needling and intramuscular electrical stimulation into the overall treatment program.

 - Pass a written and practical exam

 - The CHT or OT credential is mandatory OR

 - Healthcare practitioners outside the CHT and OT are referred to the Foundations in Dry Needling for Orthopedic Rehab and Sport Performance.

 - Medical Doctors with an upper extremity focused practice*